Imgp3Dev/SCDLT/README.md

 # Commands:

+`list` (lists all Applications and Programs on your device) if you're using a mobile device then feel free to change the folders from SCDLTLogger.d File.

 Log `<filename>` (Logs a particular File Data)

 Send `<Text> <Filename>` (Send Text to a particular File in the Server)

+# How to run program
+install dmd(rdmd) on your system(including gcc for the cpp file) and put:
+` g++ -c SCDLT.cpp
+dmd SCDLTLogger.d Program.o -L-lstdc++ && ./Program`
 # Note:

 If you're wondering how You will Log the Server, SCDLT has a built-in logger which all the Traffic that gets logged within the Server will be sent to a generated File that SCDLT will create.